aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

-Example of initialization by externally obtained authentication token using the configuration builder:
+An example of initialization by externally obtained authentication token using the configuration builder:

 ```code